-The stun gun is an excelent self defense product choice and lately it has been seen on television more than other self defense products.
+The stun gun is an excellent self defense product choice and lately it has been seen on television more than other self defense products.

-In 2010, Hollywood appears to have embraced stun guns.
-Recently stun guns and Taser like non lethal products have been seen on TV shows using them as props in their plots:
+In 2010, Hollywood appeared to have embraced stun guns.
+Stun Guns and Taser like non lethal products have been seen on TV shows using them as props in their plots:

 Several episodes of The Cape had a female character using a stun gun for self defense while she investigated bad guys.

 An Episode of Chuck had the a group of bad girls use a Lipstick type stun gun on Chuck

 Law and Order had a female character using a double shot Taser type prop.

 An episode of CSI had two different Stun Guns types suspected in controlling women pretending to be cats.

 In a Hawaii Five-O episode, Ninja fighters use a stun gun prop to knock out Steve McGarrett while they were stealing his father’s tool box.

 The important thing to remember in these shows is that they are fiction.
 While the stories in some shows may be based from real life, the effects are sometimes greatly exaggerated to enhance the experience for the audience.